Curriculum Overview - Subjects

 PSHE and RSE

 Children develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 These skills and attributes help pupils to stay healthy, safe and prepare them for life and work in modern Britain.
 Our PSHE curriculum enables children to become healthy, independent and responsible members of society.
 Children are given opportunities to develop skills to investigate, make sense of and communicate with the world around them.
 Our RSE (Relationships and Sex Education) curriculum provides a framework in which sensitive discussions can take place, it teaches pupils to develop feelings of self-respect, confidence and empathy and provides a focus on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds.
+We use SCARF schemes of work and resources to teach PSHE and RSE

 Computing